aditrachman/Hello/README.md

-# Hello hi :crescent_moon:
+# Hello Nice 2 see u
-Introduce my self my name is adit
+Hi my name is adit,and I am a final grade student and trying to scavenge knowledge on the internet